oVirt/ovirt-site/source/develop/release-management/features/external-network-provider.html.md

 The external provider will be added from "External Providers".
 The UI Panel for adding a new external network provider will look as follows:
 ![](external_network_provider_add.png "fig:external_network_provider_add.png")
+This will add the provider to the list of external providers.

 ###### Read only option
 When the read only option is chosen, all the configuration items related to this provider will be read-only.